rustfoundation/safety-critical-rust-consortium-rfcs/0000-template.md

 Explain the proposal as if it was already included in the Consortium and you were teaching it to another safety-critical Rust programmer or functional safety engineer.
 That generally means:

 - Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
+- Explaining the change largely in terms of examples.
-- Explaining how safety-critical users should *think* about the feature, and how it should impact the way they use Rust.
+- Explaining how safety-critical users should *think* about the change, and how it should impact the way they use Rust.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, describe the differences between teaching this to existing safety-critical Rust programmers and new safety-critical Rust programmers.
 - Discuss how this impacts the ability to read, understand, and maintain safety-critical Rust code.
-Code is read and modified far more often than written; will the proposed feature make code easier to maintain?
+Code is read and modified far more often than written; will the proposed change make code easier to maintain?

 For implementation-oriented RFCs (e.g. operational details around Safety-Critical Rust Coding Guidelines), this section should focus on how contributors should think about the change, and give examples of its concrete impact.
 For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.